Matteodambr/SPART/README.md

 # SPART

+NOTE: The main benefit of SPART is the following, "In addition to modeling the kinematics and dynamics, the resulting Simulink models are suitable for code generation and thus can be readily compiled and executed into embedded hardware or integrated with third party tools, and includes tools to help the user create control and analysis applications."

 SPART is an open-source modeling and control toolkit for mobile-base robotic multibody systems with kinematic tree topologies (*i.e.*, open-loop multi-branched systems).
 SPART is MATLAB-based and ROS-compatible, allowing to prototype in simulation and deploy to hardware controllers for robotic systems.